microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 ```

 See how the target of the embedded link in the message consists of a single integer.
-This tells a SARIF viewer that the target of the link is a location defined somewhere in
+This tells a SARIF viewer that the link target is a location defined somewhere in
 this result whose `id` property matches that integer.
 In this example, when a user clicks the link, the viewer should navigate to line 3
 in `bad-eval.py`.<sup><a href="#note-2">2</a></sup>